ran-var/blog/source/_posts/uefi-attack.md

 ## The $5 Attack: Hardware and Tools

 The beauty of this attack is how accessible it is.
 You don't need expensive equipment or a sophisticated lab setup.
-Everything you need can be ordered from AliExpress for under $5 and will arrive in a sketchy plastic bag with zero documentation.
+Everything you need can be ordered from AliExpress for under $5 and will arrive in a plastic bag with zero documentation.

 ### CH341A USB Programmer
 This little board is your main tool.
 It's designed for programming various flash chips and EEPROMs, but works perfectly for reading and writing SPI flash.
 The CH341A speaks SPI protocol and shows up as a USB device on your computer.